hasadna/accessible-graphs/public/english_guides/usage_tutorial_en.md

 2. Copy the data in this column by pressing Ctrl + C

 ## Stage 2
-* To make this data accessible, please visit the link [Builder - Sensory interface](https://sensoryinterface.com/builder/index.html)
+* To make this data accessible, please visit the link [Builder - Accessible Graphs](https://accessiblegraphs.org/builder/index.html)
 * Paste the data in the first edit field of the app using Ctrl + V, or any method you prefer, and then press Tab.
 * If the data is copied successfully, your screen reader will report that the data is valid.
 * From here onwards, you can navigate to the view button to produce the accessible graph.
 Note: In this stage, we will skip some more advanced options.

 ## Stage 3
-You should now see an accessible graph such as the one [in this link](https://sensoryinterface.com/view/index.html?data=0%090%0920%0960%09100%09100%0960%0920%090%090&minValue=0&maxValue=100&instrumentType=synthesizer&ttsName=Google%20US%20English).
+You should now see an accessible graph such as the one [in this link](https://accessiblegraphs.org/view/index.html?data=0%090%0920%0960%09100%09100%0960%0920%090%090&minValue=0&maxValue=100&instrumentType=synthesizer&ttsName=Google%20US%20English).

 ### Navigating the graph with a screen reader
 * With left and right arrows, you can move between the values found on the Y axis.
 The data is conveyed using 3 channels - braille, speech and tones.